kingluddite/web-dev-notes/css/flexbox/01-intro.md

 ![flex-direction column](https://i.imgur.com/rkFfhi6.png)

-* have 100vh as height
+* Have `100vh` as height
-* goes down until #7 and has no more space so goes to next column
+* Goes down until #7 and has no more space so goes to next column
-* if you change to min-height: 100vh, it doesn't wrap to next column because it never hits min height
+* If you change to min-height: 100vh, it doesn't wrap to next column because it never hits min height